 Now, I’m adding a dark pink spray on the left-hand side of the stem, and again the top of the bud will come halfway down the last flower on the previous spray, and after I’ve taped that on I’ll tape one onto the right-hand side.

-At this stage of assembling the arrangement, you have to be extra careful because if you made the flowers extra-thin there would be a good chance you would break them while taping them all together.
+At this stage of assembling the arrangement, you have to be extra careful because if you made the flowers extra-thin, there would be a good chance you would break them while taping them all together.

-If you are making sweet peas for an exhibition, you would make sure you have a lot of time to be extra careful with the flowers, so making them very thin and delicate wouldn’t be a problem.
+If you are making sweet peas for an exhibition, you will make sure you have a lot of time to be extra careful with the flowers, so making them very thin and delicate wouldn’t be a problem.

 However, if you are making them, for example, to go on cakes for your business, you wouldn’t have the time to spend being so very careful with them, and of course, they may not travel on a cake without breaking if you were sending it to a venue.

 I’m adding another couple of ribbon picks to fill in any gaps and tape them onto the stem.

 Now, I need to trim the stem, but I’m leaving enough wire to put it in the cake.
 I’m wrapping it very well with the tape so that no wire is left exposed.